A driver's failure to properly yield to another vehicle or pedestrian can result in a major accident causing serious

 These accidents are far too common and are one of the most deadly types of pedestrian accidents.

 Washington State Failure to Yield Accident Statistics

-On average, it's estimated that there are more than 20,000 motor vehicle collisions in Washington state each year that were directly caused by a driver failing to yield right-of way.
+On average, it's estimated that there are more than 20,000 motor vehicle accidents in Washington state each year that were directly caused by a driver failing to yield right-of way.

 Below is a list of some examples of a car accident that may have been caused by at least one driver's failure to properly yield: